-Secondary outcomes (box 2) include the number of adverse events (AEs); length of stay (LOS); injuries to staff, participants or parents/guardians; disposition; satisfaction with care; associated costs and whether a participant is administered the medication.
+staff, participants or parents/guardians; disposition; satisfaction with care; associated costs and whether a participant ingests the medication.
 The time frames at which each outcome is determined are detailed in box 2.

-Efficacy outcomes include assessing the primary outcome in those participants who are administered the medication within 30 min of randomisation and assessing the secondary outcomes in this population.
-The time taken for the young person to be administered the medication from randomisation will also be assessed.
+Efficacy outcomes include assessing the primary outcome in those participants who ingest the medication within 30 min of randomisation and assessing the secondary outcomes in this population.
+The time taken for the young person to ingest the medication from randomisation will also be assessed.